 This contemporary hotel in the financial and luxury heart of Central, Hong Kong, goes above and beyond five-star requirements.
 The design juxtaposes marble, dark wood, and light leather with pops of gold and statement art pieces such as an installation of 4,320 copper rods that shoot down from the ceiling of Amber restaurant like a chandelier on steroids.
-Amber has other claims to fame, including two Michelin stars and a four-year streak on S. Pellegrino’s list of the World’s 50 Best Restaurants.
+Amber has other claims to fame, including two Michelin stars and a seven-year streak on S. Pellegrino’s list of the World’s 50 Best Restaurants (gaining the number 2 spot in 2016).
 The spa is something to write home about, too.
 It covers two floors and features a Turkish hammam, Moroccan rasul, Roman laconium, and glittering steam rooms with seats that encircle an amethyst crystal.
 There’s even a celebrity nail stylist from France who’s made his home at the hotel.

 Have you been here?
 Share a tip or a photo with fellow travelers.